Isle-of-Wight-TSSC/IOWTSSC/dev/events.md

 ## February carvery run

-Our next run is Sunday 16th of February.
-We’ll be starting from [coppins bridge upper car park](https://w3w.co/alley.stared.upsetting) at 11:30am and driving to the [horse and groom](https://horse-and-groom.com/) for lunch  at 12pm.
+Our next run is Saturday 16th of February.
+We’ll be starting from [Blackgang viewpoint](https://w3w.co/hobble.sampled.skimmers) at 11:15am and driving to the [Chessell Pottery Cafe](https://w3w.co/overheard.hydration.fronted) for lunch  at 11:45am.
 Please let us know if you’re planning to join us so we can let them know how many seats we need.
 Can’t wait to see you all there!

 ## Isle of Wight Triumph Weekend